andreluizreis/otx-app-code-challenge/README.md

 # User Story

-Create an app that tries to simulate a Cloud storage application (e.g. Dropbox, Google Drive, OneDrive, Box, etc.).
+Create an app that tries to simulate a Cloud storage application (e.g. Dropbox, Google Drive, OneDrive).

 The app should have:
 1 - Show the list of files and folders loaded from the data model (`data.json`).